matenboi/unity-game-files/README.md

 # unity-game-files
-This is a collection of games that my friends and I made while following the Unity Create with Code course.
+This is a collection of games that I made while following Unity's "Create with Code" course.